Aliases for NOL3 Gene

 GeneCards Summary for NOL3 Gene

-NOL3 (Nucleolar Protein 3 (Apoptosis Repressor With CARD Domain)) is a Protein Coding gene.
-Diseases associated with NOL3 include myoclonus, familial cortical and pain agnosia.
-Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include RNA binding and identical protein binding.
+NOL3 (Nucleolar Protein 3) is a Protein Coding gene.
+Diseases associated with NOL3 include Myoclonus, Familial, 1 and Ischemia.
+Among its related pathways are Apoptosis and Autophagy and Apoptosis Modulation and Signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and RNA binding.
+An important paralog of this gene is CARD6.